Primary Advisor/Dissertation Chair

 The motivating factor in this capstone was investigating ways to prepare adult ELs to enter the 40-hour professional community interpreter training.
 The study had a qualitative research design that included three individual expert interpreter interviews and a focus group of eight adult ELs.
 Results indicated that all the skills listed on the Deardorff Pyramid of Intercultural Competence are important for students to develop, but most important are the skill to listen and the skill to analyze.
 Another finding indicated that intercultural development for interpreters in a complex lifelong individual journey.
 The data collected in this study will be used to help design an adult EL preparatory ESP course.

 Kush, Tina Marie, "A Needs Analysis of Intercultural Competency Skills for the Community Interpreter Preparatory Course" (2015).
-School of Education Student Capstones and Dissertations.
+School of Education Student Capstone Theses and Dissertations.
 190.